Principles of Microeconomics

 This course focuses on the analysis of economic markets from a microeconomic perspective.
 It provides an in-depth analysis of the characteristics of the firm, the many ways in which firms interact within markets, and the policy instruments that are available to ensure that welfare is maximized.
 The following topics will be covered: the firm and costs, competition, monopoly, dominant firms, cartels, non-cooperative oligopolies, monopolistic competition, price discrimination, strategic behavior; vertical relations, information, advertising, and disclosure.
 Finally, the course will review antitrust laws and policies, and students will discuss antitrust cases in class.

 This course applies microeconomic theory and statistics to management problems of a firm.
 It bridges the gap between purely theoretical economic models and the day-to-day decisions that managers face under conditions of uncertainty and scarcity.
 The focus is on the optimal utilization of resources within organizations, and the material covered offers a powerful tool for managerial decision-making.
-A sample of topics to be examined are demand theory and estimation of demand functions; business and economic forecasting techniques; production theory; cost analysis; market structure; strategic behaviour and pricing; risk analysis and capital budgeting; government-business relations and the global economy.
+A sample of topics to be examined are demand theory and estimation of demand functions; business and economic forecasting techniques; production theory; cost analysis; market structure; strategic behavior and pricing; risk analysis and capital budgeting; government-business relations and the global economy.

 An introduction to international trade and finance.
 Analysis of the causes and consequences of international trade and investment.
 Major topics include international trade theory, international trade policy, exchange rates, open-economy macroeconomics, and international macroeconomic policy.